skylight-hq/skylight.digital/pages/career_pathways/user-researcher.md

 {% include role_level.html level='II' %}

-A user researcher is usually embedded in a multidisciplinary team and responsible for planning and carrying out user research activities.
+A user researcher II is usually embedded in a multidisciplinary team and responsible for planning and carrying out user research activities.
 At this level, you’ll be expected to work independently on a team.

 #### Skills needed for this level